brighthive/si-social-research-challenge/assignment/adult_educational_attainment_and_work/README.md

 ## Introduction
 Welcome to your first day in Strategic Initiatives (SI)!
 The SI team has been collaborating with a national partner, ACME Education, that focuses on workforce training and readiness in the 21st century.

 After a quick round of negotiation, our Product & Engineering got the go ahead to store national survey data regarding education in adults and their work outcomes, including whether they work full-time, part-time or if they are underemployed.
-This data is stored in S3 for now but will be moved to a _data trust_ after your analysis.
+This data is stored in Amazon Simple Storage Service (S3) for now but will be moved to a _data trust_ after your analysis.

 To increase velocity and collaboration between SI and Engineering, the friendly engineering folks have created this entire repository for you to work from.
 By sticking to the project layout and placing some of your code in certain files you enable engineering to quickly productize your work while reducing time to insight for our partner, ACME Education.